 Abstract

 Despite a major increase in the range and number of software offerings now available to help researchers produce evidence syntheses, there is currently no generic tool for producing figures to display and explore the risk-of-bias assessments that routinely take place as part of systematic review.
-However, tools such as the R programming environment and Shiny (an R package for building interactive web apps) have made it easier than ever to produce new tools to help in producing evidence syntheses.
-We present a new tool, robvis (Risk-Of-Bias VISualization; available as an R package and web app) which facilitates rapid production of publication-quality risk-of-bias assessment figures.
+However, tools such as the R programming environment and Shiny (an R package for building interactive web apps) have made it straightforward to produce new tools to help in producing evidence syntheses.
+We present a new tool, robvis (Risk-Of-Bias VISualization), available as an R package and web app, which facilitates rapid production of publication-quality risk-of-bias assessment figures.
 We present a timeline of the tool’s development and its key functionality.

 Introduction

-Synthesis of evidence from the totality of relevant research is becoming more important than ever in informing policy across an increasingly wide range of fields.1 Risk of bias assessment - evaluation of the internal validity of studies included in a systematic review - often forms a key part of the evidence synthesis process, particularly in the health sciences.2 A well-developed family of tools is widely used, which have in common the characteristic that they evaluate specific domains of bias rather being constructed as a checklist or a quantitative score.2 These tools include the RoB (Risk of Bias) 2 tool for randomized controlled trials,3 the ROBINS-I (Risk Of Bias In Non-randomized Studies - of Interventions) tool,4 the QUADAS 2 (Quality and Applicability of Diagnostic Accuracy Studies) tool5 and the ROBIS (Risk Of Bias in Systematic Reviews) tool.6 Within each bias domain a judgement is reached about the strength of the study in that regard: for example, the first domain in the Cochrane RoB 2 tool deals with bias arising from the randomization process.3 Accessible graphics summarizing the results of these domain-based risk-of-bias assessments are included in reports of systematic reviews.
+Synthesis of evidence from the totality of relevant research is becoming more important than ever in informing policy across an increasingly wide range of fields.1 Risk of bias assessment - evaluation of the internal validity of studies included in a systematic review - often forms a key part of the evidence synthesis process, particularly in the health sciences.2 A well-developed family of tools is widely used, which have in common the characteristic that they evaluate specific domains of bias rather being constructed as a checklist or a quantitative score.2 These tools include the RoB (Risk of Bias) 2 tool for randomized trials,3 the ROBINS-I (Risk Of Bias In Non-randomized Studies - of Interventions) tool,4 the QUADAS 2 (Quality and Applicability of Diagnostic Accuracy Studies) tool5 and the ROBIS (Risk Of Bias in Systematic Reviews) tool.6 Within each bias domain a judgement is reached about the strength of the study in that regard: for example, the first domain in the Cochrane RoB 2 tool deals with bias arising from the randomization process.3 Accessible graphics summarizing the results of these domain-based risk-of-bias assessments are included in reports of systematic reviews.
 A convenient plot in many reviews is a “traffic light” plot, which tabulates the judgement for each study in each domain.
-For larger numbers of studies, when such a table becomes unmanageable, a popular alternative is a weighted bar plot, which show the proportion of information with each judgement for each domain.7
+For larger numbers of studies, when such a table becomes unmanageable, a popular alternative is a (possibly weighted) bar plot, which shows the proportion of information with each judgement for each domain.7

 Researchers can face a number of barriers in creating these plots.
-While some evidence synthesis platforms, such as Cochrane’s Review Manager,8 are able to produce these visualizations, not all researchers use these systems to conduct their systematic reviews, and copying the risk-of-bias data into these systems simply to produce the plots is inefficient and error prone.
-Likewise, creating the figures by hand, through software such as MS PowerPoint or Adobe Illustrator, may lead to unintentional errors and require the plots to be redrawn during an update to the review.
+While some evidence synthesis platforms, such as Cochrane’s Review Manager,8 can produce these visualizations, not all researchers use these systems to conduct their systematic reviews, and copying the risk-of-bias data into these systems solely to produce the plots is inefficient and error prone.
+On the other hand, creating the figures ‘by hand’, through software such as MS PowerPoint or Adobe Illustrator, may lead to unintentional errors and require the plots to be redrawn when a review is updated.
 Additionally, while the field of evidence synthesis software has grown rapidly in recent years,9 this growth has not been equally distributed across the different aspects of the systematic review process.
 For example, a recent review found several software offerings aimed specifically at the abstract screening stage of the review process,10 but no similar time- and error-reducing tool has been proposed for visualizing the results of risk-of-bias assessments.